 The following course-related costs are included in the fees:

 The following course-related costs are not included in the fees:

-- Your own computing equipment over two years; access to a PC, internet and cloud and/or UBS storage
+- Your own computing equipment over two years; access to a PC, internet and/or UBS storage

 For more information on Student Finance please go to our HE Finance page